w3c-social/Social-APIs-Brainstorming/README.md

 ### Things that Micropub does that ActivityPump wants

+### Minimum viable create request
+What does a minimum create post look like, with as many values implied as possible.

 ## Notes
 * In ActivityPump, following someone results in seeing everything they post directed to their followers